Chopta Travel Guide / Itinerary

 2. Is it safe to visit Chopta now?

 It is absolutely safe to travel to Chopta.
-But beware, the wildlife dwelling in Chopta region isn't this much friendly and tourists are advised not to roam around in the Jungle after the sunset!
+But beware, the wildlife dwelling in the Chopta region isn't this friendly and tourists are advised not to roam around in the Jungle after sunset!

 3. Is alcohol allowed in Chopta?

-Tourist carrying alcohol on Chopta-Tungnath trek fined and prohibited from proceeding further.
+A tourist carrying alcohol on the Chopta Tungnath trek was fined and prohibited from proceeding further.
 2. Strict legal action will be taken against anyone found engaging in undesirable activities on the Chopta-Tungnath trek

 Chopta is also a popular destination during the winter months due to the snowfall that the area experiences.
 Tungnath temple and Chandrashila are covered with snow from December to March.